 Blended families

-If an individual in a blended family (1.1.B.30) is subject to prohibition of FTB (for not lodging their income tax returns), their current partner will also be prohibited from receiving FTB while they remain a couple, even if the partner is separately receiving FTB for children from a previous relationship.
+If an individual in a blended family (1.1.B.30) is subject to prohibition of FTB, their current partner will also be prohibited from receiving FTB while they remain a couple, even if the partner is separately receiving FTB for children from a previous relationship.

 Example: Carl and Dom have 2 FTB children, Tom and Anna.
 Carl claims FTB for Tom, a child from Carl's previous relationship and Dom claims FTB for Anna, a child of Dom's previous relationship.
-Carl does not lodge his tax return and he fails to inform Centrelink that he is not required to lodge, which results in a non-lodger debt.
+Carl does not lodge his tax return as required, which results in a non-lodger debt.
 As a result Carl's FTB will be prohibited.
-Whilst they are partnered Dom will also be prohibited from receiving FTB until Carl lodges the requisite tax returns, or informs Centrelink that he is not required to lodge, or fully pays the non-lodger debt.
+Whilst they are partnered Dom will also be prohibited from receiving FTB until Carl lodges the requisite tax return, or fully pays the non-lodger debt.

 Carl and Dom separate and Carl subsequently partners with Jen, who also has a child from a previous relationship.
-Jen will also be prohibited from receiving FTB, even if Jen has no outstanding income tax returns, until Carl lodges the required income tax returns, or informs Centrelink that he is not required to lodge, or fully repays the non-lodger debt.
-Dom is no longer subject to a prohibited period as he is not Carl's current partner and has met lodgement requirements.
+Jen will also be prohibited from receiving FTB, even if Jen has no outstanding income tax returns, until Carl lodges the required income tax return, or fully repays the non-lodger debt.
+Dom is no longer subject to a prohibited period as he is not Carl's current partner and has met all lodgement requirements.

 Act reference: FAAct section 26 Only 1 member of a couple eligible for FTB, section 28 Eligibility for FTB of members of a couple in a blended family, section 60 Sharing FTB between members of a couple in a blended family